A Historical Perspective

 Activities organized & sponsored by ICEC

-- SAT review classes; Geography Bee classes - these classes are conducted by External instructors & students upon request
+- SAT review classes; Geography Bee classes - these are conducted by external instructors upon request

 - Academic advisement/career guidance by UF faculty & staff

-- Annual Health Fair - Health Education & Screening for General Public
+- Annual Health Fair - Free health education for the community

 - Celebration of India's Republic Day & Independence Day